Marketing Assets for Landing Public Speaking Opportunities

 A media kit should include:

-• 2–3 signature topics you can speak on with clear, measurable outcomes
+• 2 or 3 signature topics you speak on, each with a clear, measurable outcome

-Organisers are busy, and a one pager allows them to evaluate you quickly without wading through long bios or irrelevant details.
-Even if you are just starting, you can emphasise transferable skills, relevant professional experience, or insights from your industry.
-The goal is to demonstrate value and professionalism in under a minute of reading.
+Organisers are busy, and a one pager lets them judge you in under a minute without wading through a long bio.
+Even if you are just starting, lead with transferable skills, relevant experience and the insight you bring.
+The job is to show value and professionalism fast.

 Speaker Website: Your Digital Hub for Bookings